Complete condensation of photon noise in nonlinear dissipative systems: Appendix: Deriving the effect of nonlinear loss on probabilities and coherences directly from the Heisenberg picture

-To proceed, we make note of the fact that in laser theory, the coupling between cavity modes and the far-field is well-approximated as a white noise coupling which is independent of frequency, so that $g_k = g$ and $v_k = v$ (Markov approximation).
+Now, we make use of the fact that in laser theory, the coupling between cavity modes and the far-field is well-approximated as a white noise coupling which is independent of frequency, so that $g_k = g$ and $v_k = v$ (Markov approximation).
 In that case, the sum over $k$ can be carried out.
-In the continuum limit, $\sum_k \rightarrow \int d\omega_k ~\rho$, with $\rho$ the (constant) density of (far-field) states, and the sum yields
+In the continuum limit, $\sum_k \rightarrow \int d\omega_k ~\rho_0$, with $\rho_0$ the (constant) density of (far-field) states, such that the sum yields:

 Here, we have used $\int dt' \delta(t-t')f(t') = \frac{1}{2}f(t)$ and defined $\gamma = 2\pi\rho v^2$, $\kappa = 2\pi\rho g^2$, $s_d = \omega_d - i\frac{\gamma}{2}$, and $G_- = i\lambda + \frac{1}{2}\sqrt{\kappa\gamma}$.
 We have also defined the Langevin force on $d$ via $F_d = - i\sum\limits_k v_k b_k(0)e^{-i\omega_k t}$.
 We may now write the formal solution for $d$ as